MastodonC/witan.models.demography/doc/run-models.md

 ## Running a population projection

-An executable.jar file, which contains all the code and data needed to produce a projection, can be downloaded from http://example.com/FIXME.
+An executable.jar file, which includes all the code and data needed to produce a projection, can be downloaded from http://example.com/FIXME.

-The .jar file contains the following:
+The .jar file includes the following:

 ![minimal CCM](images/jar-setup.png)